Skip to content

 TerraCi resolves the active CI provider in this order:

-3. Single configured provider — only one has config in .terraci.yaml
+3. Single active provider — only one provider is active

 Your provider is automatically discovered.
 No core code changes needed.